 This diagnosis initiated him onto his own journey to find self-healing, eventually leading him to discovering shamanism.
-Bernard decided he wanted to learn more and went on to study for his Diploma in Shamanic Practice for 2 years, which he achieved in 2011.
+Bernard decided he wanted to learn more, and went on to study at the Ikon Institute of Australia where he achieved his Diploma in Shamanic Practice in 2011.

-Since then, Bernard has been practicing as a shamanic healing practioner.
-Still continuing to build upon his body of work, Bernard has gone on to study and integrate a variety of other subjects, philosophies and ideas into his practice too, such as Norse Shamanism, Runes, Tarot and Meditation.
+Since then, Bernard has been practicing as a shamanic healing practitioner.
+Bernard has gone on to study and integrate a variety of other subjects, philosophies and ideas into his practice, such as Old Norse religion and Shamanism, Runes, Tarot and Meditation.

 Presently, David and Bernard have a private practice called 'Frankly Shamanic' based in Melbourne, Australia.
 Where their emphasis is on, ‘experiencing soul’ their workshops and therapy are not about ideas, beliefs or complicated theories, but actual experiences that enable people to be more connected to their soul.
 In this way people can interact, experience and be guided by their essence at a profound level, thereby gaining a deeper understanding of who they really are and their souls purpose in this life.